 Daisies are simple flowers, but they are amazing in bouquets and all kinds of floral arrangements.
 They bring this gentle, fresh look to any bouquet and stay fresh for hours.
 However, remember that daisies represent simple and sweet love.
 If you wish to convey a stronger feeling, choose a different flower.
 Here are some suggestions for a variety of arrangements and bouquets with daisies.

-• For a combination of style and playfulness choose daisies as they are the perfect flowers for both casual and formal events.
+Daisies as they are the perfect flowers for both casual and formal events.

-• If you want to give a friend or your mother a simple, but stylish bouquet mix Montauk and Shasta daisies.
+If you want to give a friend or your mother a simple, but stylish bouquet - mix Montauk and Shasta daisies.

 A creative and unique flower arrangement can be made by mixing classic daisies in lemon yellow with flowers in mint green or pastel blue.
 You can use gloriosa daisies, as their centre is a darker brown.

-• If you want to give a daisy bouquet to someone, but you don’t want it to be plain and boring, mix different types of daisies, which will complement each other’s simplicity and tones.
+If you want to give a daisy bouquet to someone, but you don’t want it to be plain and boring, mix different types of daisies, which will complement each other’s simplicity and tones.